kwindapp/WS80_ESP_NOW_Sender_Receiver/README.md

 - BatVolt add

-Code for ESP32 Heltec LORA WIFI V2 / for Lilygo ESP32 LORA WIFI check code and pins if you get any other UART out from other Anemometers please let me know!!! https://www.facebook.com/profile.php?id=61559151780218&locale=de_DE
+Code for ESP32 Heltec LORA WIFI V2.
+If you get any other UART out from other Anemometers please let me know!!! https://www.facebook.com/profile.php?id=61559151780218&locale=de_DE